DravenTec/Twitch-Stream-Recorder/README.md

 # Twitch-Stream-Recorder
 A customized version of [junian's twitch-recorder](https://gist.github.com/junian/b41dd8e544bf0e3980c971b0d015f5f6), OAuth and API calls via twitch-cli.

+This script is a Python program for recording Twitch streams.
+It uses the Twitch CLI, streamlink and FFmpeg to record and process the video files.
+The script is set to use the "best" quality for recording by default, but you can specify other options such as "high", "medium", "low", and "mobile".
+The script will check if the user is online every 15 seconds by default, but this value can be changed.
+If a user is online, the stream will be recorded and saved to a folder named after the user's username under the "recorded" folder.
+The recorded files will then be processed to remove any errors and to adjust the moov atom header for quicker playback.
+The processed files will be saved in the "processed" folder under the same subfolder as the recorded files.
+The script will also check for any previously recorded files in the recorded folder and process them if necessary.

 ## Requirements
 1. [python3.8](https://www.python.org/downloads/release/python-380/) or higher
 2. [streamlink](https://streamlink.github.io/) newest Version